jonathanslenders/python-deployer/docs/pages/internals.rst

-The yellow classes -- :class:`Node <deployer.node.Node>`, :class:`ParallelNode
+The yellow classes -- :class:`Node <deployer.node.base.Node>`,
-<deployer.node.ParallelNode>` and :class:`Host <deployer.host.Host>` -- are the
+:class:`ParallelNode <deployer.node.base.ParallelNode>` and :class:`Host
-ones which an average end-user of this framework will use.
+<deployer.host.Host>` -- are the ones which an average end-user of this
+framework will use.
 He will inherit from there to define his deployment script.

 :class:`HostContainer <deployer.host_container.HostContainer>` (singular and
-plural) and :class:`Env <deployer.node.Env>` are proxy classes.
+plural) and :class:`Env <deployer.node.base.Env>` are proxy classes.
 They are created by the framework, but passed to the user's code at some points.

 ``Paramiko``, at the lowest level, is responsible for the SSH connection.
 The